sasho2k/discord-word-of-the-day/README.md

 > Discord: `sasho2k#1600`

 ##### So What Now?
 > No clue.
 Thanks for getting this far though.
+Hopefully you enjoyed reading this and learned a lot.